Updated: October 27, 2023

 3. A Field Guide to Lucid Dreaming by Dylan Tuccillo

-If you’re someone fascinated by dreaming or want to learn to dream more lucidly, then this is the perfect bedtime read for you.
+If you’re someone fascinated by dreaming or want to learn to dream more lucidly, then this is the perfect bedtime story book for you.

 A Field Guide to Lucid Dreaming is a step-by-step guide on how to become lucid and what to do once you are awake.
 It tells you how to reconnect with dreams and the importance of keeping a journal.